 In our darkest hours, we can work our way towards the light of wellness…Tweet

-like many of you, I am no stranger to coming towards the end; Hitting rock bottom and being in a place where all I could see was the darkness.
+Like many of you, I am no stranger to coming towards the end – hitting rock bottom and being in a place where all I could see was the darkness.
 However, as trying as those times may have been, I have been able to persevere each and every time.
-Looking back, I am proud of my accomplishments, despite that, on the surface it looks like I have nothing.
+Looking back, I am proud of my accomplishments, despite that on the surface it looks like I have nothing.

-Over the years, I’ve had to redefine what success means to me.
+Over the years, I’ve had to re-define what success means to me.
 And what have I concluded?
 That, because I am still alive, I have succeeded.
-I mean fundamentally, what could be more successful than beating back a mental health condition, each and every day.
-When I add up all the close calls, I would say that still being here is an accomplishment…..
-Wouldn’t you?
+I mean fundamentally, what could be more successful than beating back a mental-health condition, each and every day.
+When I add up all the close calls, I would say that still being here is an accomplishment… Wouldn’t you?

-How may you ask?
+How, may you ask?
 For me, it always goes back to the fundamentals.
 Forced social contact, exercise, good diet and so on.
-Essentially, I acknowledge that I feel that way, and then I work with all the tools I have at my disposal; these of course include, mindfulness and practising gratitude.
+Essentially, I acknowledge that I feel that way, and then I work with all the tools I have at my disposal.
+These of course include mindfulness and practising gratitude.

 So, in our darkest hours, there are things that we can do.
-I know our mental pain feels like a mountain to climb, but healing is the equivalent tiny baby steps; I feel this one fits more than any other analogy because it is slow, it is difficult and that’s exactly how it should be.
+I know our mental pain feels like a mountain to climb, but healing is the equivalent of tiny baby steps.
+I feel this one fits more than any other analogy because it is slow, it is difficult and that’s exactly how it should be.

 Need help?
 Check out our MENTAL HEALTH RESOURCES PAGE

-For if there’s one thing I’ve learned, it’s this: There is a good and a bad type of uncomfortable.
-However, if we lump uncomfortable into only the category of bad, all feelings of being uncomfortable will feel “wrong.”
-Sadly, little progress can be made because avoidance becomes priority for even the uncomfortable we need to deal with.
+For if there’s one thing I’ve learned, it’s this: there is a good and a bad type of uncomfortable.
+However, if we lump uncomfortable into only the category of “bad,” all feelings of being uncomfortable will feel “wrong.”
+Sadly, little progress can be made because avoidance becomes priority for even the uncomfortable, we need to deal with.

-To end this blog post, I want to say, that I believe in all of you and that this can be done.
+To end this blog post, I want to say that I believe in all of you and that this can be done.
 With incremental change, you will eventually make progress.
 Please, find your reasons to never give up.
 Push, pull, move forward!

-If you are struggling please go here for help: Crisis Services Canada
+If you are struggling, please go here for help: Talk Suicide Canada